Jai1203/picturesque-ai-recommender/README.md

 # 🎬 Picturesque – AI Movie Recommendation & Wrapped Experience

-Picturesque is a full-stack AI-powered movie recommendation system that analyzes user taste and generates a personalized **“Wrapped” experience** — similar to Spotify Wrapped — with shareable and downloadable insights.
+Picturesque is a full-stack AI-powered movie recommendation system that analyzes user taste and generates a personalized **“Wrapped” experience** — inspired by Spotify Wrapped — with shareable and downloadable insights.

 This project focuses on **recommendation logic, data-driven personalization, and product-style UX**, built end-to-end by a single developer.